 - For best results, use on lighter colored items.

 - Can NOT print white.
 If white is desired in the design, it will need to be placed on an item that is white.
 Any white will then show through in the negative spaces.

-- Requires the use of items with a special polyester coating or poly blend items.
+- Requires the use of items with a special polyester coating or poly blend items with a certain percentage of polyester content.
 Heat and pressure are then used to penetrate the dye/ink into the substrate/textile successfully.

 - The amount of polyester in the item or coating will determine how vivid the colors are, as items with lower poly content will have less for the ink/dye to penetrate into.

 - Requires the use of a special Digital Color + White Media Transfer printer and a heat press.